 Looking at numbers only, Norton’s pricing is commensurate with other top antivirus companies, and overall, we’re fans of the software.
 Here’s why.

-- Behavior scanning: Norton scans for suspicious behavior, not just suspicious signatures.
+- Behavior scanning: Norton scans for suspicious behavior of files and programs, not just suspicious files or file signatures.

 - Detected 100 percent of malware for Androids: That’s right, 100 percent!
-While Norton didn’t detect all of our viruses, when it came to malware, they more than impressed us.
+While Norton didn’t detect all viruses on our computer when we tested its limits, when it came to malware detection on Android, they more than impressed us.